maruitx/text2scene/t2s-evol/README.txt

 Suggested workflow of using the scene generation tool:
 1) In the text dialog, enter a sentence and press "Process" to generate scenes for the given sentence.
 Note,
 	a. try to describe objects and their relationships in the sentence; see sample sentences below
-	b. use one sentence in each step; in the later steps, try to use some existing object as reference and describle new objects based on their relationships to the reference object
+	b. use one sentence in each step; in the later steps, try to use some existing object as reference and describe new objects based on their relationships to the reference object
 2) Browse the results and select a scene of interest.
 Then, enter another sentence in the dialog and press "Process" to continue evolving from current selected scene.
 3) Repeat 1) and 2) for several steps; in the text dialog, enter ss SceneName to save current selected scene

 When the generated results are not ideal:
 1) In the text dialog, enter clear to clear all generated scenes